 - Humanities: Courses from Art History, Classics, History*, Literature, Philosophy, and Religious Studies.

 - Social Sciences: Courses from: Anthropology, Economics, History*, Political Science, Psychology.

 - Natural Sciences and Mathematics: Courses from Biology, Chemistry, Earth and Planetary Sciences, Physics, and Science.

 - Languages and the Arts: (9 credits) Three courses, of at least 3 units each, in Creative Writing, Dance, Drama, Music, Speech, and Studio Art.

 *History courses may satisfy either the Humanities or Social Sciences requirements, but not both.

 You may transfer credit to your intended major at University College.
 Majors in University College vary by area of study and range from 30 to 51 units.
 At least half of the units in the major must be taken at Washington University.

 In order to receive the Bachelor of Science degree you must complete a minimum of 30 units of advanced courses (equivalent to 300- and 400-level course numbers at Washington University), and at least 18 units of advanced courses must be taken in the major.
 Transfer credit may be awarded for additional advanced courses.

 You must complete the final 36 units of course work toward the Bachelor of Science degree at Washington University.
-At least half of the units for the major and at least 18 units of advanced courses must be completed at Washington University.
+At least half of the units for the major and at least 18 units of advanced courses in the major must be completed at Washington University.